fluffysquirrels/webdriver_client_rust/README.md

-Webdriver client library in Rust.
-Currently only geckodriver is supported.
+# WebDriver client library in Rust

+Note: Currently only geckodriver is supported.